-CodeTwo Exchange Rules PRO can be used to change the format of messages while they are being processed by the Exchange Server.
-This feature will unify the format of all messages in the company, even if they are sent from mobile devices that frequently cannot send new mail in HTML.
-If you combine this action with the Insert signature and Insert disclaimer actions, you can make sure the messages are always stamped with the signature in the same format type.
+CodeTwo Exchange Rules Pro can be used to change the format of messages while they are being processed by Exchange Server.
+This feature will unify the format of all messages in a company, even if they are sent from mobile devices that rarely use HTML.
+If you combine this action with the Insert signature and Insert disclaimer actions, you can be sure the messages are always stamped with signatures in the same format.

 How to configure this action

-To use it click Add in the Actions tab and select Force email format from the menu (Fig. 1.).
+To use this action, click Add on the Actions tab and select Force email format from the menu (Fig. 1.).

 The List of actions will show a new action named Force email format while the right pane will display its properties (Fig. 2.).

 Conversion from and to RTF is not supported.
-Also, setting email body's font face and size is possible only when email body is converted from Plaint Text to HTML.
-Currently, it is not possible to force email body's font properties for emails that are already in HTML format.
+Also, setting the font type and size for the email body is only possible when the body is converted from Plaint Text to HTML.
+Currently, it is not possible to force the body font properties for emails that are already in the HTML format.

-After configuring the action, the format of messages that match the defined Conditions will be converted to the new format.
+After configuring the action, the messages that match the defined Conditions will be converted to the new format.

-When using Force email format action, make sure it is positioned at the top of the list of actions.
-You should convert Plain Text emails to HTML first and only after that apply signature adding action.
-If you do this the other way around (add signature to Plain Text email and convert to HTML after that) such processed email will most likely not look as you intended.
+When using the Force email format action, make sure it is positioned at the top of the list of actions.
+You should convert Plain Text emails to HTML first, and only after that you should apply a signature-adding action.
+If you do this the other way round (i.e. add signature to Plain Text email and convert it to HTML after that), the resulting email will most likely not look exactly as you intended.